3i Group plc – Annual report – 31 March 2021

 Movements in the directly held investment portfolio categorised as Level 3 during the year are set out in the table below:

-Unquoted investments valued using Level 3 inputs also had the following impact on the Consolidated statement of comprehensive income: realised losses over value on disposal of investments of £29 million (2019: £33 million profit), dividend income of £7 million (2019: £12 million) and foreign exchange gains of £36 million (2019: £17 million).
+Unquoted investments valued using Level 3 inputs also had the following impact on profit and loss: realised profits over value on disposal of investments of £9 million (2020: £29 million loss), dividend income of £33 million (2020: £7 million) and foreign exchange losses of £195 million (2020: £36 million gain).

 Portfolio valuation – an explanation

 The valuation policy is the responsibility of the Board, with additional oversight and annual review from the Valuations Committee.
-The policy is reviewed at least annually, with the last update in January 2020.
+The policy is reviewed at least annually, with the last update in January 2021.
 Our policy is to value 3i’s investment portfolio at fair value and we achieve this by valuing investments on an appropriate basis, applying a consistent approach across the portfolio.
 The policy ensures that the portfolio valuation is compliant with the fair value guidelines under IFRS and, in so doing, is also compliant with the IPEV guidelines.
+The policy ensures valuation methodologies are selected and applied consistently or where methodologies change year on year this is supported.
 The policy covers the Group’s Private Equity, Infrastructure and Scandlines investment valuations.
 Valuations of the investment portfolio of the Group and its subsidiaries are performed at each quarter end.

 Fair value is the underlying principle and is defined as “the price that would be received to sell an asset in an orderly transaction between market participants at the measurement date” (IPEV guidelines, December 2018).
-IPEV issued additional guidelines in March 2020 given the COVID-19 outbreak.
-These guidelines were considered when completing the 31 March 2020 valuations.
-Fair value is therefore an estimate and, as such, determining fair value requires the use of judgement.
+We have continued to consider the additional IPEV guidelines issued in March 2020 in light of the Covid-19 outbreak.
+Fair value is an estimate and, as such, determining fair value requires the use of judgement.

 The quoted assets in our portfolio are valued at their closing bid price at the balance sheet date.
 The majority of the portfolio, however, is represented by unquoted investments.